hamza3256/Micromorpher/README.md

 ### Running the Demo

-Load the live demo of **Micromorpher** by loading the following URL into your browser: (coming soon)
+Load the live demo of **Micromorpher** by loading the following URL into your browser: (coming sometime in the future)

 [URL to go here](http://an.ipfs.address.io)